2015 Christchurch Borough Council election

 The 2015 Christchurch Borough Council election took place on 7 May 2015 to elect members of Christchurch Borough Council in Dorset, England.
-The whole council was up for election and the Conservative party stayed in overall control of the council.
+The whole council was up for election and the Conservative Party stayed in overall control of the council.

 Background

 After the last election in 2011 the Conservatives had a majority on the council with 21 seats, while independents had two seats and there was one Liberal Democrat.
-However the only Liberal Democrat councillor, Peter Hall of Town Cente ward, defected to the Conservatives in June 2011.
+However the only Liberal Democrat councillor, Peter Hall of Town Centre ward, defected to the Conservatives in June 2011.